pinglu85/algoExpert/Easy/tournament-winner.md

 ### Improved Approach

-I can solve the problem in one loop.
-Instead of iterating through the hash table to find the team that has the most number of points, I can keep track of the best team and the best score while traversing the `competitions` array.
+I can solve the problem in one pass.
+Instead of iterating through the hash table to find the team that has the most number of points, I can keep track of the current best team while traversing the `competitions` array.
+To retrieve the current best team's score, I can simply look it up in the hash table.

 ### Time & Space Complexity